skuill/ConcertBuddy/README.md

 * [ ] CI/CD (Configure pipeline to continuously build and deliver docker images to the server)
 * [ ] Configure system observability (opentelemetry): traces, logs and metrics
 * [ ] Set up a release policy, versioning
+* [ ] Creating a setlist for a playlist in a music service

 ## Release Notes
 #### v0.0.1 (12.01.22):